Loading...

 Same 7% average return.
 Completely different results!

-Our calculator accounts for this "sequence of returns risk" by testing thousands of different return sequences.
+Our calculator accounts for this “sequence of returns risk” through documented assumptions and warning flags, not by letting AI invent a rate.

 Most calculators use the old 4% rule from 1994.
 That rule assumed: